 Global issues, whether climatic or socioeconomic inequities, must be addressed at the local level.
 Environmental design respects local differences, responding to universal challenges based on the distinct communities, climates, and cultures of each place.
 By emphasizing locality, we respect the practices of places.

 Everything is Connected

-It is the interconnectedness of environmental systems—geologic, geographic, water, energy, social, and economic—that binds our buildings and neighborhoods, cities and their regions.
+It is the interconnectedness of environmental systems — geologic, geographic, water, energy, social, and economic — that binds our buildings and neighborhoods, cities and their regions.
 We believe design bridges environmental levels, linking watersheds to gutters and infrastructures to buildings.

 Stewarding Our Resources

-Thinking about the materials of the built environment requires thinking about the relations between products, buildings, lifecycles and material flows.
-In both craft and fabrication, we support the sustainable uses of materials, seek material alternatives, consider material lifecycles and the re-purposing of all resources within the entirety of the built environment.
+Thinking about the materials of the built environment requires thinking about the relations between products, buildings, lifecycles, and material flows.
+In both craft and fabrication, we support the sustainable uses of materials, seek material alternatives, and consider material lifecycles and the re-purposing of all resources within the entirety of the built environment.
 We are finding ways to make net zero buildings and neighborhoods the norm.

 Complexity requires multi-disciplinary solutions